HamedKhanmohammadi/HA-Nginx-Reverse-Proxy-with-Keepalived-and-lsyncd-/README.md

-# High Availability Nginx with Keepalived + Automatic Config Sync via lsyncd (Restricted SSH)
+# HA Nginx Reverse Proxy with Keepalived + Automatic Config Sync via lsyncd (Restricted SSH)

 This setup will:
 - Create an **active–passive Nginx HA cluster** using **Keepalived** and VRRP.